 Rosehips are the fruit left behind after a rose has flowered and dropped its petals.and is full of vitamins, antioxidants and essential fatty acids that are known to correct dark spots and hydrate dry, itchy skin, all while reducing scars and fine lines.
 For facial skin care, rosehip seed oil protects the skin and increases cell turnover because it contains beta carotene (a form of vitamin A), vitamin C and vitamin E which are all antioxidants that help fight free radicals.

-Indeed, rosehip oil was made into a syrup and rationed in Britain during wartime to ensure children’s resistance to infection.
+Rosehips were used by the ancient Egyptians, Mayans and Native Americans all because of their amazing healing properties.
+They were made into a syrup and rationed in Britain during wartime to ensure children’s resistance to infection.
 The syrup was made from the empty seed cases and also helped provide relief from diarrhea, stomach and menstrual cramps, nausea and indigestion.
-As you can see, rosehip oil — which is technically not an essential oil — has many uses that go more than skin deep.

-Rosehip oil’s healing properties are due to its chemical structure.
-As noted, it’s rich in essential fatty acids, but more specifically oleic, palmitic, linoleic and gamma linolenic acid (GLA).
+The healing properties of Rosehip oil are due to its chemical structure.
+It’s rich in essential fatty acids, but more specifically oleic, palmitic, linoleic and gamma linolenic acid (GLA).
 Rosehip oil contains polyunsaturated fatty acids (vitamin F), also known as an essential fatty acid (EFA), and when absorbed through the skin, these fatty acids convert to prostaglandins (PGE), which are involved in cellular membrane and tissue regeneration.